geet13govind/Nexthikes-Project-1/README.md

 # Nexthikes-Project-1
+Prerequisites

+Used Pandas, Numpy, Matplotlib and Seaborn libraries to work on project

+Project detail:

 This project is for travel details of employee.

+Worked on Project:

 First I acquire the data received from team which was not cleaned.